ShuBhamg0sain/module-index/README.md

 atexit	Register and execute cleanup functions. audioop	Manipulate raw audio data.

-b
+# B

+-base64	RFC 3548:
-base64	RFC 3548: Base16, Base32, Base64 Data Encodings; Base85 and Ascii85
+Base16, Base32, Base64 Data Encodings; Base85 and Ascii85

+-bdb
-bdb	Debugger framework.
+Debugger framework.

+-binascii
-binascii	Tools for converting between binary and various ASCII-encoded binary representations.
+Tools for converting between binary and various ASCII-encoded binary representations.

+-binhex
-binhex	Encode and decode files in binhex4 format.
+Encode and decode files in binhex4 format.

+-bisect
-bisect	Array bisection algorithms for binary searching.
+Array bisection algorithms for binary searching.

+-builtins
-builtins	The module that provides the built-in namespace.
+The module that provides the built-in namespace.

+-bz2
-bz2	Interfaces for bzip2 compression and decompression.
+Interfaces for bzip2 compression and decompression.

 c
 calendar	Functions for working with calendars, including some emulation of the Unix cal program.